yaaminu/finicky/Readme.md

     "cost_price":is_float(min=0.1, round_to=2, required=True),
     "selling_price":is_float(min=0.1, round_to=2, required=True)
 }

-def hook(price):
-    # hook will only be called if all fields have passed validation
-    if price["selling_price"] < price["cost_price"]:
-        raise  ValidationException("selling price cannot be less than cost price") return price

-errors, validated_price = validate(schema=schema, data=data, hook=hook)
+errors, validated_price = validate(schema=schema, data=data, hook=price_hook)
 if errors:
    print(f"errors occurred {errors}")
 else:
    use_price_data(validated_price)
 ```

-### Validators
+### Built-in Validators
-Validators do all the heavy lifting and Pyval comes with predefined valdiators that you can use right away.
+Pyval comes with predefined validators that you can use right away.
+They are essentially factory functions that returns
-They are essentially functions that take in one argument (the data to be validated) and return the validated data on
+another function that take in one argument (the data to be validated) and return the validated data on success or raise
-success or raise Validation Exception on failure.
+`ValidationException` on failure.

 #### is_str
 A factory function that returns a validator for validating texts.